kwalczak80/Speedy-cars/README.md

 ## Manual Testing

 Manually testing the design was an ongoing process to make sure everything was working as expected.
-All bugs and fixes were fixed on an ongoing basis during the project creation.
+All bugs were fixed on an ongoing basis during the project creation.
 After each fix, manual tests were performed to make sure that everything is working as intended and that the fixes did not cause other errors.
 Manual tests and checks include:

 - Navbar
   - All links navigate to the correct endpoint.